Nearly 2,000 km have passed beneath my feet since my last update and all I left behind was wonder.

 Winding my way up coastal points and down to rocky coves, I crossed the French border in the first days of April.
 My final descent thrust me through an alpine tunnel, and at the other end were the grind and gravel of the flat lands I know so well.

 I got lost in my thoughts for days.
 Peripignan, Narbonne, Montpellier – they all clicked by and I hardly noticed.
 It wasn’t until I collided with the limestone heights near Marseille that I realized I was pedaling and stopped wondering why.

 People often ask why I left home to do this, and still, after 10 months on the road, the only answer I have is that something was missing.
 Pouring money or alcohol or people through the cracks only made them wider, more obvious.
 Yet now, with nothing, I am beginning to feel whole and sometimes all I want to do is rush home to prove it.
 But in my heart I know it’s too soon, and what scares me is the idea that it always will be.

 Enough about that, more about Marseille.

-I passed one-legged skippers and hopeless beggars, Gypsys and gentry and lipstick in the shadows, a soiled drunk who undid his belt a moment too late, ice cream chins and the dreamy song of a carousel, lemon rum ladled from peanut butter jars, fountain cherubs, slick harbours, and, oblivious to it all, there was a puppy chasing a plastic bag through the trash.
+I passed one-legged skippers and hopeless beggars, gypsies and gentry and lipstick in the shadows, a soiled drunk who undid his belt a moment too late, ice-cream chins and the dreamy song of a carousel, lemon rum ladled from peanut butter jars, fountain cherubs, slick harbors, and, oblivious to it all, there was a puppy chasing a plastic bag through the trash.